OpusCapita/stprj-expression-unit-test/README.md

 - This library reads the file `customJSFunctions.js` from ```customizationArea/integration/externalProduct/customJSFunctions.js```.
 You can change that path in the `config.json`

 ## How to write tests:
-- This framework is based on  [sinon](http://sinonjs.org/) and [mocha](https://mochajs.org/).
-In order to use a different framework than `mocha`, adjust the  start command inside the `package.json`.
+- This framework is based on  [jest](https://jestjs.io).
-- It is possible to use libraries like [chai](http://chaijs.com/api/) by simply installing it as a dependency and `require`ing it.
 - Use our [example repository](https://github.com/OpusCapita/pim-integrations-expression-unit-test-examples) for in-depth examples and documentation.
-- All functions usually available within an expression, like `term` and `boilerplate`, are set up as [sinon stubs](http://sinonjs.org/).
+- All functions usually available within an expression, like `term` and `boilerplate`, are set up as [jest-mocks](https://jestjs.io/docs/en/mock-functions).
 See the example repository for details.

 ## How to use
 - Type `npm start` to run the tests